The 7 most beautiful waterfalls in the United States

 Confucius said, "The wise find joy in water, while the virtuous find joy in mountains."
 "The wise are active, while the virtuous are still."
 Waterfalls, on the other hand, perfectly combine the stability of mountains with the agility of water.
 The melting ice and snow flow down directly between the solemn rock walls, creating a magnificent and spectacular natural beauty.
 California is home to seven hidden most beautiful waterfalls, let's enjoy them together!

-At the Big Sur coast, the McWay Falls took its final bow atop an 80-foot cliff, leaping into the beach below to create a rare "tidefall".
-Although the waterfall and beach are off-limits, the breathtaking scenery can still be seen at Julia Pfeiffer Burns State Park, rightfully earning its place as a treasure of the California Highway 1.
+On the Big Sur coast, the McWay River makes its final bow from an 80-foot-high cliff, leaping down to the beach below and forming a rare 'tidefall.'
+Although the waterfall and beach are off-limits, this magnificent view can still be seen in Julia Pfeiffer Burns State Park in Big Sur, making it a treasure-level sight on California's Highway 1.

-Compared to Yosemite Falls, Burney Falls may only be 129 feet high, but it is still spectacular.
-Even in the dry summer months, it flows with over 100 million gallons of water per day.
-Burney Falls is the centerpiece of McArthur-Burney Falls State Park, which is not only a great place to see the falls but also a popular camping and hiking spot in the surrounding forests.
+Burney Falls, compared to Yosemite Falls, may only be 129 feet high, but it is spectacular.
+Even during the dry summer season, the daily water flow still exceeds 100 million gallons.
+Burney Falls is the centerpiece of McArthur-Burney Falls State Park.
+Besides viewing the falls, the park is also a camping paradise, and hiking in the surrounding forests is equally enjoyable.

-To catch a glimpse of Al Amir waterfall is not an easy feat.
-You need to embark on a 13-mile hiking adventure to the Wildcat Beach at Point Reyes National Park, where you can witness the waterfall cascading down a 30-foot-high coastal cliff.
-The waterfall flows all year round, and it is particularly spectacular in winter and spring.
-So pack your bags and water supply and spend a night at Wildcat Beach for an ultimate life enjoyment!
+Seeing Alamere Falls is no easy feat.
+You need to undertake a 13-mile hiking adventure to Wildcat Beach in Point Reyes National Seashore to witness it cascading down from a 30-foot coastal cliff.
+The waterfall flows year-round, but it is especially spectacular in winter and spring.
+So, pack your gear and water, and spend a night at Wildcat Beach—this is the true enjoyment of life!

 Darwin Falls

-The Darwin Falls in Death Valley is definitely a rare landscape in the desert.
-It's hard to imagine, in a dry and withered land, a clear and flowing waterfall all year round.
-It deserves our respect.
+Darwin Falls in Death Valley is definitely a rare sight in the desert.
+It's hard to imagine that in a dry and withered land, there can be a clear spring waterfall flowing all year round, evoking a sense of awe.

-The Vernal Fall is located in Yosemite National Park.
-It is so small that it looks more like a rushing stream and is often overlooked by people.
-However, it is not difficult to discover her.
-Her beauty can be seen in the eastern source of the Merced River.
+Fern Spring is located within Yosemite National Park.
+It is so small that it resembles a rapid stream and is often overlooked.
+However, it is not difficult to find; you can see its beautiful presence at the eastern source of the Merced River.